LMaiorano/StravaWeather/Documentation/devplan v2.md

 GitLab will be used to manage code versions, store documentation, and enable a Continuous Integration pipeline.

 **Data Validation**

+We would like to validate our results by comparing the output to logical scenarios.
+For example:
-* Heat map of segment activity for different weather types
+* Generating a heat map of segment activity for different weather types, and visually comparing
-* Filtering of obviously false data is mostly done by Strava
-* If a KNMI warning is given, there should be very little activities
+* Recognizing if a KNMI warning is given, there should be very little activities (ie dangerous road conditions)
+* Exceptionally strong wind and activities along the coast.

+Additionally, we recognize that filtering of obviously false data (users uploading data to the incorrect activity type, incomplete gps tracks, etc.) is already done by Strava.